Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Have a §18a, §18b or §18d work visa**[^38]
     The type of work visa is [written on your residence permit](/illustrations/freelance-visa-type.png).
 If you have a different type of residence permit, follow the [requirements for everybody else](#everybody-else).
 - [ ] **Work for 2 to 3 years**[^11]
     2 years if you graduated from a German university, or 3 years otherwise.
-This includes the time when your job met the [work visa requirements](/guides/work-visa#work-visa-requirements), even if you had a different residence permit.[^41]
+This includes the time when you met the [work visa requirements](/guides/work-visa#work-visa-requirements), but had a different [residence permit](/glossary/Aufenthaltstitel).[^41]
 - [ ] **Speak [[B1]] German**[^14]
 - [ ] **Pay [pension insurance](/glossary/gesetzliche%20Rentenversicherung)**
     You must pay 3 years of pension insurance, or 2 years if you graduated from a German university.[^19] When you are employed, you do this automatically.
 See the [pension requirements](#pension-requirements).